To serve every student with the highest quality education through interest-driven academies providing a focused and engaging learning environment.

-Active Listener – Active learning is anything course-related that all students while in class are called upon to do other than simply watching, listening and taking notes.
+Active Learner– Active learning is anything course-related that all students while in class are called upon to do other than simply watching, listening and taking notes.

 Problem Solver – A person that focuses on the problem and tries to synthesize information and knowledge to achieve a positive solution.

 Lakeland Highlands Middle School was established in 1975 and is located in southwest Lakeland just off South Florida Avenue.